DeNepo/welcome-to-js/2-just-enough-javascript/README.md

 ---

+### 🥚 Quiz

+Some chapters will have a `/quiz` folder, these contain multiple choice questions to test your knowledge.
+By the end of this module you should be comfortable finding the right answers for each quiz **_and_** understanding why the wrong answers are incorrect.

+Careful, passing the quizzes is not enough!
+Being able to answer questions is not the same thing as building and practicing skills.
+Even if you are comfortable with the quiz in a chapter, you should _still_ keep practice the exercises.

+---

 ### 🥚 Copy-Type

 Ever heard of "copy-paste"?
 This is kind of like that but a much better way to